History of Washington, D.C. in Timeline

 In 2008, the SmartBike DC pilot program began in Washington, D.C., preceding the Capital Bikeshare program.

 In 2008, the Supreme Court of the United States held in District of Columbia v.
-Heller that the city's 1976 handgun ban violated the Second Amendment.
+Heller that the city's 1976 handgun ban violated the right to keep and bear arms as protected under the Second Amendment.

 2009: HIV/AIDS Epidemic

-A 2009 report found that at least three percent of Washington, D.C., residents had HIV or AIDS.
+A 2009 report found that at least three percent of Washington, D.C., residents have HIV or AIDS.

 Between 2009 and 2016, gross domestic product per capita in Washington, D.C., consistently ranked at the very top among U.S. states.

-In 2009, legislation authorizing same-sex marriage was passed in Washington, D.C.
+Legislation authorizing same-sex marriage passed in Washington, D.C. in 2009.

-In March 2010, Washington, D.C., began issuing marriage licenses to same-sex couples.
+Washington, D.C. began issuing marriage licenses to same-sex couples in March 2010.

-According to a 2010 study, Washington-area commuters spent 70 hours a year in traffic delays, tying with Chicago for the nation's worst road congestion; however, 37% of Washington-area commuters used public transportation, and 12% walked to work.
+According to a 2010 study, Washington D.C. commuters spent 70 hours a year in traffic delays, tying with Chicago for the nation's worst road congestion; however, a significant percentage used public transportation.

 2010: Arena Stage Reopening

-Arena Stage reopened after a renovation and expansion in the city's emerging Southwest waterfront area in 2010.
+Arena Stage reopened in 2010 after renovation and expansion in the Southwest waterfront area of Washington D.C.

 2010: Health Insurance Coverage